-The river flow inputs generated from the hydrology module are routed in the river network by way of the 1D module, which solves the conservative form of the 1D Saint-Venant equations.
+The river flow inputs generated from the hydrology module are routed in the river network by way of the 1-D module, which solves the conservative form of the 1-D Saint-Venant equations.
 The hydrological inflows are treated as lateral inputs (source terms).
 The hydrological and the river flow equations are therefore uncoupled.
-The spatial discretisation of the 1D equations is performed by a widely used finite volume method.
+The spatial discretisation of the 1-D equations is performed by a widely used finite volume method.
 Flux treatment is based on an original flux-vector splitting technique developed for WOLF.
 Fluxes are split according to the sign of the flow velocity, requiring a suitable downstream or upstream reconstruction for both parts of the convective term according to a stability analysis (Erpicum et al., 2009a).
 Efficiency, simplicity and low computational cost are the main advantages of this scheme.
 An explicit Runge-Kutta scheme or an implicit algorithm (based on the GMRES) is applied to solve the ordinary differential equation operator, and an original treatment of the confluences based on Lagrange multipliers allows the modelling of large river networks in a single way.
-Both free-surface and pressurized flows can be modelled simultaneously using the same set of equations thanks to the Preissmann Slot artifice (Preissmann, 1961).
-Indeed, it is well known that the only difference between the Saint-Venant equations for open channel flow and the incompressible pressurized flows set of equations lies in the pressure gradient term.
-Analytical developments, initially presented by Preismann, show that this difference is overcome by adding a narrow slot at the top of the pressurized flows.
-In this way, pressurized flow can be calculated through the free-surface set of equations.
+Both free-surface and pressurised flows can be modelled simultaneously using the same set of equations thanks to the Preissmann Slot artifice (Preissmann, 1961).
+Indeed, it is well known that the only difference between the Saint-Venant equations for open channel flow and the incompressible pressurised flow set of equations lies in the pressure gradient term.
+Analytical developments, initially presented by Preismann, show that this difference is overcome by adding a narrow slot at the top of the pressurised flows.
+In this way, pressurised flow can be calculated through the free-surface set of equations.

 A number of other sophisticated computational rainfall-runoff models have been developed and implemented in the last two decades, including Mike Basin and Mike SHE (Graham and Butts, 2005), HEC HMS (Feldman, 2000) or SWMM (Rossman, 2004) to name just a few.
-In contrast with Mike Basin, which is based on the lumped conceptual hydrological model NAM (DHI, 2000), the present modelling system WOLF relies on a spatially distributed and process-oriented approach like in MIKE SHE.
-In addition, similarly with Mike SHE, fully dynamic flow modelling is used in WOLF to compute flood routing in rivers, while simplified approaches such as Muskingum-Cunge or kinematic wave approximation are used in Mike Basin, HEC HMS and SWMM.
-However, the later models enable continuous simulations, while WOLF applies mainly for event-based simulations.
+In contrast to Mike Basin, which is based on the lumped conceptual hydrological model NAM (DHI, 2000), the present WOLF modelling system relies on a spatially distributed and process-oriented approach as in MIKE SHE.
+In addition, similar to Mike SHE, fully dynamic flow modelling is used in WOLF to compute flood routing in rivers, whereas simplified approaches such as the Muskingum-Cunge or kinematic wave approximation are used in Mike Basin, HEC HMS and SWMM.
+However, the later models enable continuous simulations, whereas WOLF applies mainly to event-based simulations.